Skip to main content

 Resectable versus unresectable

-The TNM staging system provides a detailed summary of how far the bile duct cancer has spread and gives doctors an idea about a person’s prognosis (outlook).
-But for treatment purposes, doctors often use a simpler system based on whether or not the cancer can probably be removed (resected) with surgery:
+The TNM staging system gives a detailed summary of how far the bile duct cancer has spread.
+It also gives doctors an idea about a person’s prognosis (outlook).

 • Unresectable cancers have spread too far or are in too difficult a place to be removed entirely by surgery.